EmilioPayanOrtega/build-a-chat-1/design_document.md

     ```
 - **Backend:** Validates the JSON and recursively creates Nodes in the DB.
 - **Data Retrieval:** When a user loads a chatbot: `SELECT * FROM nodes WHERE chatbot_id = X;`
+    - **Backend Output:** The backend converts the flat list of nodes back into the **nested JSON structure** before sending it to the frontend.
 - **Frontend Visualization:** Receive the flat list of nodes and use a utility function (e.g., `arrayToTree`) to convert them into a hierarchical object for the visualization library.
 - **Visualization Library:** Use D3.js or Vue Flow (highly recommended for Vue) to render the interactive tree on the left/center of the screen.